iluvcapra/ProToolsText/README.md

 At this time the application only accepts text exports in the UTF-8 format, and exports CSV encoded likewise.

 The parser is naive about timecodes and time formats.
-Times are compared by lexicographic sorting, which works great for SMPTE timecodes and sample counts, but may have unexpected results with footage or bars:beats.
+Times are compared by lexicographic sorting, which works great for SMPTE timecodes, but may have unexpected results with anything else.